-In the mid-2000s, the city initiated a more stringent inclusionary zoning program, the Santa Fe Homes Program (SFHP) which mandates a 30 percent requirement for any application including annexation, rezoning, subdivision plat and increase in density.
-Three income tiers are served: 50-65 percent AMI; 65-80 percent AMI; and 80-100 percent AMI, with 10 percent of the total units serving each tier.
+In the mid-2000s, the city initiated a more stringent inclusionary zoning program, the Santa Fe Homes Program (SFHP) which originally mandated a 30 percent requirement for any application including annexation, rezoning, subdivision plat and increase in density.
+For homeownership housing, three income tiers are served: 50-65 percent AMI; 65-80 percent AMI; and 80-100 percent AMI, with 10 percent of the total units serving each tier.
+The requirement for rental housing is 15%, with the income tiers adjusted downward to include a tier for renters earning less than 50%.